mrkazawa/border-chain/README.md

 ```

 When everything is okay, you will notice a log in the console indicating the endpoint authorization is successful.
-You can also see the generated secret key for accesing resource.
+You can also see the generated secret key for accessing resources.
-Finally, the resource response from the gateway will also displayed in the console.
+Finally, the resource response from the gateway will also be displayed in the console.

 ## Known Issues ##

-If the node cannot ping to one another, perhaps it has the problem with the Avahi DNS.
+If the node cannot ping to one another, perhaps it has the Avahi DNS problem.
 Try to ping to itself using the configured domain in all nodes.
 Then, try to ping one another.